‘Vikings’ Season 6: Ubbe And Torvi Reach Iceland And Begin Their Search For Floki

 “Odin, why did they have to come here?”
 Kjetill said.
 “All-Father, what have you done?”

-As yet, it is unclear why Kjetill is so antagonistic towards Ubbe’s arrival and viewers will have to tune into next week’s episode in order to find out more.
+As yet, it is unclear why he is so antagonistic toward Ubbe’s arrival, though that could be determined in next week’s episode.

 Season 6 of Vikings returns to the History Channel on Wednesday, January 29, at 10 p.m.